How to Check Tyre Pressures

 The RAC Foundation commissioned research which found that 2 million drivers never checked their tyre pressures between visits to a garage.

-Over inflating your tyres can also have a negative effect on the life of your tyres and under inflation will have an impact on the fuel efficiency of your vehicle, before the possible safety implications of either over or under inflation.
+Over inflating your tyres can also have a negative effect on the life of your tyres and under inflation will have an impact on the fuel efficiency of your vehicle, in addition to the possible safety implications of either over or under inflation.

 It is recommended that you check your tyre pressures at least once a month and before a long journey or more regularly if you are driving substantial distances on a regular basis.

-If your unsure what pressure you should have in your tyre it will normally be available in one of three places:
+If your unsure what car tyre pressure you should have, it will normally be displayed in one or more of the following three places:

 2. Inside the petrol / diesel cap